tanyjnaaman/portfolio/content/blog/my-exchange-begins/index.md

 I'm also working on a research project with I2R back home (remotely) and in person here with Dr. Ryan's lab.
 It's a bit busy, but the topics - multimodal engagement detection, and explainable evaluation for large language models - are exciting and tickle my brain.
 I'm excited to work on them! :-)

-2. Living abroad, more generally: pros, cons, and I think I'm okay with it - just okay
+**2. Living abroad, more generally: pros, cons, and I think I'm okay with it - just okay**

 I'm not sure what it's like in other countries - and I suspect it's different because of the relative sizes of other countries - but in Singapore, being able to go abroad seems like a big thing.
 When someone says that they're going abroad to study or work, they are often met with "wows" and "congratulations".
 It's some sort of a medium-to-big deal.
 My peers have faced that, and I too have.
 A related phenomenon is a general desire to emigrate and leave - you can see it [here](https://hypeandstuff.com/why-i-chose-to-leave-singapore/), [here](https://www.quora.com/Why-do-people-want-to-leave-Singapore) and [here](https://www.reddit.com/r/singapore/comments/p1iz2d/exsingaporean_what_made_you_leave_singapore_i_can/), amongst the many other articles and forum posts about it within the Singapore context.
 And it's an interesting contrast to what immigrants often think about Singapore, which seems to bounce between the extremes of [authoritarian dystopia](https://www.quora.com/Is-Singapore-an-authoritarian-government) and [a great place]().
 It's a strange feeling, then, to be on this side of the discussion and experience what it's like to live abroad for a while.